 YouTube Live: Besides your subscribers, you can engage with new users in real-time.
 Live streaming is a great opportunity not just to earn new subscribers but also to monetize your stream.

 YouTube Stories: This feature is similar to Instagram stories.
 Creators can update their viewers with short videos that expire after 7 days.

 Audio Library: It’s a music library that enlists sound effects and royalty-free music that you can use in your videos.

 Super Chat and Super Stickers: These are fancy live comment features used in live streams and premieres.
 They’re pinned to the top of the live chat box that stays as per viewers spend on them.
 It’s just a way fans appreciate their creators.

-With tons of features available, getting started with YouTube studio shouldn’t be an overwhelming experience.
+With tons of features available, getting started with YouTube Studio shouldn’t be an overwhelming experience.
 Hopefully, this article helped you focus and work on important studio features initially.

 YouTube may also introduce a pre-publish feature where your videos can be checked for potential copyrights, red flags, or other violations, giving you a chance to address the issues before publishing.

 So what are you waiting for now?
-There’s an audience desperate to see what you’ve to show.
+There’s an audience desperate to see what you’ve got to show.